LGBTQ+ Resources

 Tell Me What You Want by Justin Lehmiller

 A very thoroughly researched and refreshingly open exploration of sexual desire, based on one of the largest studies of sexual fantasies ever conducted.
-The authour is a social psychologist and sex researcher; he offers a non-judgemental look at the diversity of human desire, sexuality and gender.
-The book encourages curiosity, open dialogue and a deeper understanding of one’s own sexuality, helping to challenge shame and foster sexual confidence.
+The author is a social psychologist and sex researcher; he offers a non-judgemental look at the diversity of human desire, sexuality and gender.
+Tell me what you want encourages curiosity, open dialogue and a deeper understanding of one’s own sexuality, helping to challenge shame and foster sexual confidence.
+There is a podcast by the author you can find here.

 In Person and Community Support